Babator/customer-support/README.md

-# customer-support
+# Customer Support
-Misc files and docs for customer support
+Misc files and docs for customer support.